Tuesday, August 27, 2024

 "Desperate Lies"(2024) received extreme mixed reviews and also was labeled a soap opera.
 Dig deeper and it is a fascinating story of human relations.
 A good story is a fiction that tells the truth.

-The unusual fact that drives this series is that a woman could give birth to two babies from two different men and one occasion, known as hetereopaternal superfecundation.
+The unusual fact that drives this series is that a woman could give birth to two babies from two different men, known as hetereopaternal superfecundation.
 Inevitably there has to be some sort of sexual tension, but just as critical are the consequences that veer in unpredictable directions.
 Remember "Twins" (1988) a comedy film pairing Arnold Shwartzenegger and Danny DeVito?
 "Desperate Lies" is not a comedy, but uses the basic premise to explore a wide range of relationships

 One underlying theme is "The truth shall set you free".
 Keeping secrets leads to sometimes tragic misunderstandings.